 In March of 1969, he applied for (and subsequently received) permission to convert 259 Marlborough from a single-family dwelling into seven apartments.
 In July of 1969, he applied for (and subsequently received) permission to cut an opening on the fourth floor between 261 and 259 Marlborough to provide access to the elevator at 259 Marlborough.

-In May of 1985, John T. Giles purchased 259 and 261 Marlborough from Pierre de Bourgknecht.
-He purchased 259 Marlborough as trustee of the C. D. C. Pension Realty Trust, and 261 Marlborough as trustee of the 261 Capitol Realty Trust.
+On May 29, 1985, 259 Marlborough was purchased from Pierre de Bourgknecht by John T. Giles, trustee of the C. D. C. Pension Realty Trust.
+On the same day, he also purchased 261 Marlborough as trustee of the 261 Capitol Realty Trust.
 In July of 1985, Pierre de Bourgknecht sold 257 Marlborough to another purchaser.

 On the same day as he purchased 259 and 261 Marlborough, John Giles sold 259 Marlborough to Jerome T. Missel, trustee of the 259 Marlborough Street Realty Trust.
 He retained 261 Marlborough.